Cycle tour and cycle path in Münsterland - pure nature

 House Döring

-Haus Döring, to which the watermill also belongs, is an old "castle moth" and the origin of all Münsterland water castles.
-At that time, on the man-made hill, the inhabitants had a good view from the residential tower of the surrounding, flat land when hostiles attacked.
-Of course, the advantage of a river could not be ignored and so they built the water mill.
+Haus Döring, to which the watermill also belongs, is an old "Burgmotte" and the origin of all Münsterland moated castles.
+On the man-made hill, the inhabitants had a good view of the surrounding flat land from the residential tower when enemies attacked.
+Of course, the advantage of a river could not be ignored and so they built the watermill.
 After the Second World War, its operation was discontinued.
-Despite all the structural changes, the old structure of this site with its ramparts has been preserved quite well.
-Today, the house and the mill are listed and privately owned.
-Therefore, a visit is only possible from the outside - but even the view from a distance is worthwhile.
+Today, the house and the mill are listed buildings and are privately owned.
+It is therefore only possible to visit from the outside - but even the view from a distance is worthwhile.

 After this stopover, you return to the route and cycle the last part of the route.
-Extensive meadows and fields as well as numerous farms and farmsteads line the way.
+Extensive meadows and fields as well as numerous farming communities and farms line the route.
 Enjoy the views into the distance and the peace and quiet on your tour before you reach your destination:

 Pröbsting House and Pröbsting Lake

-Haus Pröbsting was first mentioned in a document in 1221 as a knight's manor before it became a walled moated castle.
+Pröbsting House was first mentioned in a document in 1221 as a manor house before it was transformed into a moated castle.
 The complex is now privately owned and houses a clinic, but the inner courtyard is freely accessible.

-Lake Pröbsting is located directly in front of Haus Pröbsting and is a beautiful recreational area.
-The lake, which covers more than 100,000 square metres, offers many possibilities: Pedal boats, paddle boats, rowing boats, kayaks and stand-up paddling boards are waiting at the jetty, moreover, it is also ideal for jogging, cycling and walking.
-Spacious sunbathing benches and unique views of the lake invite you to linger.
+Lake Pröbstingsee is located directly in front of Haus Pröbsting and is a wonderful local recreation area.
+The lake, which covers over 100,000 square metres, offers many possibilities: Pedal boats, paddle boats and rowing boats, kayaks and stand-up paddle boards are waiting at the jetty, and it is also ideal for jogging, cycling and walking.
+Spacious sunbeds and unique views of the lake invite you to linger.

 Relaxation and enjoyment on the tour